AmitKumarDas/curated-tech/go/prog-reqs-in-the-wild.md

   - admin distributing private keys
   - use store e.g. Keystone, Google Accounts
   - file having username & passwords
+  - are for humans
  - Service Accounts / Managed by K8s API:
   - are bound to namespaces
   - created automatically or manually by K8s API
   - are tied to a set of credentials stored as Secrets
   - secrets are mounted into pods
+  - are for processes which run in pod
  - API requests can be tied with:
   - normal users or service accounts or treated as anonymous requests K8s Authentication strategies: